deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 and also as if nothing at all had happened.
-He had no idea if it was afternoon or full evening yet, but eventually he was sat down opposite a handsome man in a blue shirt with the five stripes of a technical sergeant on his sleeve and the surname “Foster” on his chest, and had his hand shaken.
+He had no idea if it was afternoon or full evening yet, but eventually he was sat down opposite a handsome man in a blue shirt with the five stripes of a technical sergeant on his sleeve and the surname "Foster" on his chest, and had his hand shaken.

-“So.
-You want to be a pararescueman?” the sergeant asked, sitting down.
+"So.
+You want to be a pararescueman?" the sergeant asked, sitting down.

-“I do.”
+"I do."
 Adam agreed.

-“Why?”
+"Why?"

-“The unit motto speaks to me. ‘*That others may live*’.”
+"The unit motto speaks to me. '*That others may live*’."
 When Foster just waited patiently, he felt drawn to elaborate.
-“I’ve…I’m from San Diego originally, I’ve lost people, and I guess I want to keep others from having to experience that.”
+"I’ve…I’m from San Diego originally, I’ve lost people, and I guess I want to keep others from having to experience that."

-“Have you considered alternatives?”
+"Have you considered alternatives?"

-“Sure.
-But that’s my first choice.”
+"Sure.
+But that’s my first choice."
 Adam said.

-“What alternatives did you consider?”
+"What alternatives did you consider?"

-“I guess…security, force protection.
+"I guess…security, force protection.
 Medic…That kinda thing, you know?
-I was thinking of being a cop like my dad, before I decided to do this.”
+I was thinking of being a cop like my dad, before I decided to do this."

-“Was there any specific event that changed your mind there?”
+"Was there any specific event that changed your mind there?"

 Adam nodded.
-“My friend was murdered.
+"My friend was murdered.
 Sara Tisdale?
 On Cimbrean?
-I heard it was a big story back here on Earth for a while…”
+I heard it was a big story back here on Earth for a while…"

 Foster nodded.
-“You have my condolences.” he said.
-“But why did that change your mind about your choice of career?”
+"You have my condolences." he said.
+"But why did that change your mind about your choice of career?"

 Adam took a deep breath, worried that what he was about to say might sound paranoid or crazy and ruin his chances then and there, but Powell’s advice had been impossible to misinterpret—speak honestly, always.

-“I think…I think there’s a pattern at work.” he said. “like, everyone knows that San Diego was destroyed by antimatter, it was in the official investigation’s report.
+"I think…I think there’s a pattern at work." he said. "like, everyone knows that San Diego was destroyed by antimatter, it was in the official investigation’s report.
 But nobody has that much antimatter on Earth, so there have to be aliens involved somehow, and who else would want to sabotage Folctha’s spaceport like the guy who shot Sara was trying to?
 Well, I think that the military know who’s behind it, and I want in.
-I want to stop them from hurting anybody else.”
+I want to stop them from hurting anybody else."

-“Hmm.”
+"Hmm."

 Foster stood.
-“Stand up, let me have a look at you.”
+"Stand up, let me have a look at you."

 Adam did so.

-“look at me.”
+"look at me."
 Foster continued.
-“Raise your arms above your head.”
+"Raise your arms above your head."

 Adam did so, patiently awaiting an explanation.
 He didn’t get one:
 Foster just gestured toward a pull-up bar.
-“See that?
-Get up on it and show me what you’ve got.”
+"See that?
+Get up on it and show me what you’ve got."

 Adam almost laughed.
 He’d been doing reps alongside Legsy in 1.15G in Folctha’s variable-gravity gym for the last month.
 He shook his limbs loose, reached up, got his form strictly correct, and set to.

 He hadn’t even started to feel the burn yet when Foster interrupted him.
-“Okay, okay.
-Get off that thing, put *this* on and start over.”
+"Okay, okay.
+Get off that thing, put *this* on and start over."

-‘*This*’ turned out to be a heavy weighted vest.
+'*This*’ turned out to be a heavy weighted vest.
 Adam shrugged it on, got back on the bar, and resumed his pull-ups.

 He was finally starting to feel some heat in his muscles when Foster spoke again.
-“So, why you?”
+"So, why you?"

 Adam dropped off the bar and turned to face him.
 Foster shook his head.
-“I didn’t tell you to stop, son.” he chided.
-“Get back up there and keep going.”
+"I didn’t tell you to stop, son." he chided.
+"Get back up there and keep going."

-“Sorry.”
+"Sorry."

 Foster watched him resume his form.
-“So…why you?” he asked.
+"So…why you?" he asked.

-“What do you mean?”
+"What do you mean?"
 Adam asked him.

-“It’s a simple question, son.
+"It’s a simple question, son.
 Why you?
 Why do you think *you* want this?
-Why do you think Pararescue is the right one for you?”
+Why do you think Pararescue is the right one for you?"

-“Well, like I said, the motto.”
+"Well, like I said, the motto."

-“Okay, well what makes you think you’re right for Pararescue?.”
+"Okay, well what makes you think you’re right for Pararescue?."

 Adam’s brow creased as he really started to feel his muscles working.
 The weighted vest was making all the difference.
-“I’m going to work damn hard for this.” he said. “if I have to stay on this…” he grunted “…bar ‘til I’m twenty to prove that, I damn well will.”
+"I’m going to work damn hard for this." he said. "if I have to stay on this…" he grunted "…bar 'til I’m twenty to prove that, I damn well will."

-“You think you can work that hard?”
+"You think you can work that hard?"

-“I *know*—” the exertion finally started to choke off Adam’s words.
+"I *know*—" the exertion finally started to choke off Adam’s words.
-“—Yeah.
-I can.” he finished, between pulls.
+"—Yeah.
+I can." he finished, between pulls.

 Foster nodded again and watched him for a few more before finally raising a hand.
-“Alright.
-Rest up.”
+"Alright.
+Rest up."

 Adam lowered himself slowly down this time, and massaged his hands.
 Foster handed him a glass of cold water as he sat down, which Adam gulped down in one as the sergeant jotted a few short observations.

-“Alright, I think I’m done with you for now.”
+"Alright, I think I’m done with you for now."
 Foster said.
-“You’ll need to go on through the rest of the MEPS, get your tests done and all that stuff, but assuming there’s no problems there, you’ll be coming back here tomorrow to speak with the special forces recruiter.”
+"You’ll need to go on through the rest of the MEPS, get your tests done and all that stuff, but assuming there’s no problems there, you’ll be coming back here tomorrow to speak with the special forces recruiter."

 Adam beamed.
-“Thank you!” he said.
+"Thank you!" he said.

-“How’d you get here, cab?
-Where are you staying?”
+"How’d you get here, cab?
+Where are you staying?"

 Adam told him, and Foster nodded.
-“Right.
+"Right.
 We’ll pick up the bill from here on in, as well as transport.
-I’ll see you later on today once you’re done with all your tests.”
+I’ll see you later on today once you’re done with all your tests."

 The rest of the day passed in a blur for Adam.
 He was measured, weighed, had samples of blood, hair and saliva taken, asked to walk around with